Clinical Excellence Awards recognise and reward NHS consultants and academic GPs who perform over and above the standard expected of their role.

 - Members applying for a renewal and an 'upgrade' will only be scored on their new application and the renewal application will not be considered.

 New Platinum awards are assessed by the Academy of Medical Royal Colleges (AoMRC) before being submitted to ACCEA.
-Anyone wishing to apply for a Platinum award should submit their forms by email to Platinum Awards by 17:00 Monday 1 February.
+The deadline for applications has now passed.

 Platinum renewals – AoMRC has no involvement with these and they are submitted to ACCEA through the same system as other ACCEA national awards.